raandree/230703AdTroubleshooting/README.md

 1. How does the non-Microsoft DNS server system make sure, that dynamic updates are always secure?
 We did not find any traces of Kerberos authentication to the DNS servers.

-2. There are numerous accounts with Kerberos unconstained delegation activated.
+1. There are numerous accounts with Kerberos unconstained delegation activated.
 This should be switched to contained delegation.

+1. Configuring preferred bridgeheard servers is not required and makes the configuration more complex.
+Especially defining only one preferred bridgehead server is not recommended.

+1. Sitelink costs are different for unknown reason.
+The sitelink cost seems to not follow a strict rule.

+1. Some sitelinks connect only one site, others more than 2.
+This should be cleaned up.

+1. Consider enabling change notification on site links to eliminate replication delays ([Change Notifications in Active Directory Domain Services](https://learn.microsoft.com/en-us/windows/win32/ad/change-notifications-in-active-directory-domain-services)).

+1. There is no dedicated monitoring pack deployed in Nagios to monitor the ADDS specific events and disgnostic data.
+Something simiar like the [Microsoft System Center Management Pack for ADDS](https://www.microsoft.com/en-us/download/details.aspx?id=54525) is recommended.
+The following exvent IDs should be monitored:

+   - 1311
+   - 1789
+   - 1865
+   - 1925
+   - 1308
+   - 1566
+   - 1567
+   - 1864

 EnableForwarderReordering